 Lab testing for feed quality monitoring: good, but takes time

 Lab testing, including wet chemistry, is often accepted as one of the most accurate ways of analysing the chemical composition of raw materials.
 Feed mills often favour lab testing because of its rigorous approach.
 Batch samples of materials are tested in the lab to understand the chemical parameters of feed, such as the level of moisture, protein or starch they contain.
 The results enable them to monitor quality and take nutritional decisions.
 This testing process, however, is costly and lengthy which doesn’t make it an accessible or a viable option for many farmers.

-The development of new technologies in the area of raw material feed quality evaluation allows for monitoring at farm level to streamline this process and make it cost-efficient.
-Therefore, an increasing number of farmers are moving towards mobile precision feeding solutions, such as near infrared technology (NIR).
+The development of new technologies in the area of raw material feed quality evaluation allows for quick monitoring to streamline this process and make it cost-efficient.
+Therefore, an increasing number of producers are moving towards mobile precision feeding solutions, such as near infrared technology (NIR).
 NIR technology has already been identified by feed producers as an accurate and quick solution for feed and raw material analysis, providing cost-effective and easy access to real nutrient values in their purchased raw materials.
-The technology can be used to scan raw materials or silage and provide detailed information, comparable to traditional lab analysis.
-Although this NIR technique has been used on a large scale at feed producers and large size integrators, until recently the application has not been available for professional farmers.
-The technology is now accessible for farms of every size with the introduction of the NutriOpt On-site Adviser from Trouw Nutrition.
-It can analyse feed samples in minutes and, through its powerful nutritional database, provide practical solutions for farmers to optimise their ration and their business.
+The technology can be used to scan raw materials or silage and provide detailed information, comparable to traditional lab analysis, and is being used on a large scale at feed producers, integrators, and home mixing farmers.
+It can analyse feed samples in minutes and, through its powerful nutritional database, provide practical solutions for feed producers to optimise their ration and their business.

 Author: Ainhoa Perojo Gutierrez, Trouw Nutrition